wallet77/qualityofjspackages-crawler/README.md

 This project aims to crawl the top most famous Javascript packages and run some analysis on them.
 Here is the current workflow:
-- download the list of the most dependend packages
+- download the list of the most dependend packages (multiple options, see section crawler input)
 - for each of them
     * request npm registry to retrieve global information
     * git clone the project from github